-Protecting and Recovering the Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander
+Protecting and Recovering the Blue Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population)

-The Blue Racer and Small-mouthed Salamander are listed as endangered species under the ESA, which protects both the animals and their habitat.
+The Blue Racer, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) are listed as endangered species under the ESA, which protects both the animals and their habitat.
 The ESA prohibits harm or harassment of endangered and threatened species and damage or destruction of their habitat without authorization.
-Such authorization would require that conditions established by the Ministry be met.
+Such authorization would require that conditions established by the government be met.

 The Lake Erie Watersnake is listed as special concern under the ESA.
-The species was downlisted provincially from endangered to special concern on June 2, 2017, based on the Committee on the Status of Species at Risk in Ontario's (COSSARO) assessment.
-The species is included in this GRS to foster continued stewardship and in recognition of the value of collective efforts to conserve biodiversity.
+The species was downlisted provincially from endangered to special concern on June 2, 2017, based on the Committee on the Status of Species at Risk in